decaporg/decap-cms/docs/intro.md

 ### Editorial Workflow

-Netlify CMS has an optional [editorial workflow](https://github.com/netlify/netlify-cms/blob/master/docs/editorial-workflow.md) that translates common Git commands into familiar language in a simple UI:
+Netlify CMS has an optional [editorial workflow](/docs/editorial-workflow) that translates common Git commands into familiar language in a simple UI:

-Actions in Netlify UI...	| Perform these Git actions
+Actions in Netlify UI ...	| Perform these Git actions
 --- | ---
 Save draft | Commits to a new branch, and opens a pull request Edit draft | Pushes another commit to the draft branch/pull request